Siyuan-Harry/clewordAutomaticGenerating/README.md

 ## What's more..

-I was fourtunate to participate in the early-stage development of leword syntax and Clepub platform.
+I was fourtunate to participate in the early-stage development of Cleword syntax and Clepub platform.
 This platform isn't opened to everyone right now.
 However, if you have an interest in Cleword or Clepub, feel free to contact me! 🙌

 - siyuanfang730@gmail.com